JCWasmx86/Conquer/README.md

 greenfoot had a lot of limitations and a lot of ugly and spooky code (Like reflection) was required to remove this restrictions.
 Furthermore the dependence on JavaFX and no package support were quite important.

 After I gave my project to the teacher, I started to remove some little greenfoot-specific code in the game-engine and started to write a far, far superior GUI using Java Swing.
 I improved the code structure and made some changes.
 Around 70% are unchanged and are the original code of my assignment.
+(The greenfoot-based code may be pushed to the Legacy branch)